List of Viva Piñata episodes: Overview

 Viva Piñata premiered on August 26, 2006 on 4Kids TV.
 It is a co-production between 4Kids Entertainment and YTV Original Production, and is animated by Bardel Entertainment.
 It aired in more than 107 different countries and was translated into 27 languages.

-As of January 18, 2009, 40 episodes have aired on the United States and 52 episodes have aired in Canada.

-The first 20 episodes of Season 1 were aired from August 26, 2006 to April 28, 2007, while the last 6 episodes were held over until the fall season, beginning September 8, 2007.
+The first 20 episodes of season 1, alongside the final segment of the season "Six Million Dollar Pinata" were aired from August 26, 2006 to April 28, 2007, while the last 5.5 episodes were held over until the fall season, beginning September 8, 2007.
 The first 8 episodes of Season 2 were then aired following them, until December 8, 2007.
-The remaining 18 episodes of Season 2 aired on the Canadian television network YTV, and aired on The CW4Kids beginning September 13, 2008, but then was removed from the block on October 18, 2008 after airing six episodes.
+The remaining 18 episodes of Season 2 aired on the Canadian television network YTV beginning on July 2, 2008, and aired on The CW4Kids beginning September 13, 2008, but then was removed from the block on October 18, 2008 after airing six episodes.
+As of January 18, 2009, 40 episodes have aired on the United States and all 52 episodes have aired in Canada, where it has completed its television run.

 Each season consists of 26 episodes, while each episode consists of two eleven-minute segments.